-Your Curriculum Vitae (CV) is essentially a written advertisement for yourself.
+Your CV is essentially a written advertisement for yourself.
 This is the first piece of documentation that the employer and recruiter will receive, so you will need to sell yourself and make sure all crucial information is clearly listed.
 Make your first impression count!

 Ensure your CV follows a clear layout